How Donald Trump is upending American culture

 The cultural coup de main has flown under the radar in some ways, amid all the other disruptive policy moves.

-Mr. Trump’s Department of Government Efficiency (not a true federal department), led by Elon Musk, is quickly dismantling, downsizing, and reorienting government agencies.
-The administration’s aggressive – and possibly illegal – deportation of immigrants has roiled the courts, and his unprecedented moves on tariffs sent financial markets into a tailspin.
+Mr. Trump’s special adviser, Elon Musk, is quickly dismantling, downsizing, and reorienting government agencies.
+The administration’s aggressive deportation of immigrants has roiled the courts, and his unprecedented moves on tariffs sent financial markets into a tailspin.
 Big law firms that were targeted with punitive executive orders have agreed to pro bono work related to Mr. Trump’s interests.

-But amid all the disruption and norm-breaking, it’s Mr. Trump’s apparently keen interest in shaping American culture, which was not a focus in his first term, that may be most intriguing.
+But amid all the disruption and norm-breaking, it’s Mr. Trump’s apparently keen interest in shaping American culture that may be most intriguing.
 To critics, it’s nothing less than a sign of his authoritarian bent – reminiscent of the Stalin-esque playbook that made government diktats over artistic expression a feature of the old Soviet Union.
 To supporters, Mr. Trump’s efforts to steer America’s stories, collective history, and creative expression in a more traditional direction are a long overdue correction to “woke-ism.”

 And while that conservative cultural agenda may seem minor compared with things like economic policy or immigration, its influence can be broad.
 In many ways, the stories America tells about its citizens and its history are fundamental to its sense of itself.